Vision

 History

 The first professor hired by the fledgling University of California in 1868 was the physicist John LeConte.
-He initiated the first scientific measurements in Lake Tahoe, including the first measurements of its clarity.
+He initiated the first scientific measurements in Lake Tahoe, including those of its clarity.
 UC Davis, through the pioneering work of Dr. Charles Goldman, began conducting research on Lake Tahoe in 1958; as a result, there is over 60 years of data that describes the lake's ecosystem, as well as its watershed and airshed.
-Every 10 days a white Secchi disk is lowered into the lake from the UC Davis research vessel (RV John LeConte) to determine the lake's clarity.
+Every 10 days, a white Secchi disk is lowered into the lake from the UC Davis research vessel (RV John LeConte) to determine the lake's clarity.
 The annual State of the Lake report provides the science that federal, state, and local government agencies use to assess the lake's health and guide management decisions.
-This pivotal research stands apart in importance from any other that has been conducted in the country, particularly useful in understanding the impact of change in freshwater environments over time.
+This pivotal research stands apart in importance from any other conducted in the country, particularly useful for understanding the impact of change in freshwater environments over time.

 TERC around the world

 With over 60 years of limnology research conducted at Lake Tahoe, UC Davis has trained hundreds of scientists and researchers here.
-They are now environmental and educational leaders around the world, taking the lessons learned from Lake Tahoe and applying them globally.
+They are now environmental and educational leaders worldwide, applying the lessons learned from Lake Tahoe globally.
 TERC's current research is touching every continent, with active collaborations with researchers in Spain, Turkey, Iceland, Germany, Australia, New Zealand, Japan, South Korea, Bhutan, Chile, and Tanzania.

 Education and Outreach at TERC

-Education and outreach is an integral component of the UC Davis Tahoe Environmental Research Center (TERC) activities in the Tahoe basin.
+Education and outreach are integral components of the TERC activities in the Tahoe basin.
 The goal of our education programs is to provide science-based information about the Lake Tahoe region in order to foster responsible action and stewardship.
 TERC currently interacts with more than 11,000 people annually, including providing over 4,000 local students with the opportunity to learn about the unique and fragile ecosystem of Lake Tahoe, the state-of-the-art science and research activities occurring here, and how they can protect the Tahoe basin.
-Programs for the public include tours of the Tahoe Science Center (Incline Village) and the Eriksson Education Center (Tahoe City), monthly lecture series, docent training program, the Youth Science Institute for high school students, and various events, such as Science Expo (March), Family Science Day (August).
+Programs for the public include tours of the Tahoe Science Center (Incline Village) and the Eriksson Education Center (Tahoe City), monthly lecture series, docent training program, the Youth Science Institute for high school students, and various events, such as Science Expo (March) and Family Science Day (August).
 Programs for educators include a summer "Tahoe Teacher Institute" and teacher workshops such as "Project WET."

 TERC Facilities

-The main TERC labs and offices are located in the Tahoe Center for Environmental Sciences (TCES) building located on the University of Reno Lake Tahoe campus.
+The main TERC labs and offices are in the Tahoe Center for Environmental Sciences (TCES) building on the University of Nevada, Reno Lake Tahoe campus.
 Within the TCES building is our platinum LEED lab facility, the Tahoe Science Center, and the UC Davis offices.
 TERC also has a small fleet of research vessels, including the R/V John Leconte, R/V Bob Richards, and the R/V Ted Franz.
-The R/V Ted Franz is housed at the Tahoe City Field Station also known as the Historic Hatchery where the majority of TERC's field equipment is located.
+The R/V Ted Franz is housed at the Tahoe City Field Station, also known as the Historic Hatchery, where the majority of TERC's field equipment is located.
 Our offices on the actual UC Davis campus are in the Watershed Sciences building.